 The Detroit Historical Museum

 Here is your opportunity to stroll through the famous “streets of old Detroit” and experience how people actually lived in the 1840s, 1870s and early 1900s.
-Permanent exhibits include Furs to Factories and Glancy Trains.
+Permanent exhibits include Frontiers to Factories and Glancy Trains.

 5401 Woodward Avenue, Detroit

 The world’s largest museum of its kind dedicated to documenting, preserving, and educating the public on the life and culture of African Americans.